ferryjul/fairCORELSV2/README.md

 IMPORTANT: This package includes several pruning methods, that use either the CPLEX or Mistral solvers

 * [Mistral](https://github.com/ehebrard/Mistral-2.0) is an open-source solver, awarded with two Bronze medals at the [Minizinc challenge 2020](https://www.minizinc.org/challenge2020/results2020.html).
-It is embedded and compiled with FairCORELSV2.
+It is embedded (and tuned specifically to efficiently handle our pruning problem) and compiled with FairCORELSV2.

 * [IBM ILOG CPLEX Optimization Studio](https://www.ibm.com/products/ilog-cplex-optimization-studio) is a popular commercial solver.
 In order to use it with FairCORELSV2, you first have to install the C++ version of IBM ILOG CPLEX Optimization Studio.
 Then, clone this repository, and modify the `setup.py` file as follows (and launch the source installation with `python setup.py install`):